Ranzeplay/PhiJudge/Docs/blog/2024-7-7-phijudge-a-continunity-of-semicolon-onlinejudge.md

 date: 2024-07-07T16:15
 ---

-# PhiJudge: A contiuniation of Semicolon.OnlineJudge
+# PhiJudge: A continuation of Semicolon.OnlineJudge

-## Intro
+## Background

-[PhiJudge](https://github.com/Ranzeplay/PhiJudge) is a continunation of [Semicolon.OnlineJudge](https://github.com/Ranzeplay/Semicolon.OnlineJudge),
+[PhiJudge](https://github.com/Ranzeplay/PhiJudge) is a continuation of [Semicolon.OnlineJudge](https://github.com/Ranzeplay/Semicolon.OnlineJudge),
 which is a project that I made when I was in 9th grade.

-I got over 3k watches from [a video](https://www.bilibili.com/video/BV1tJ411a7iP), in which I described how I done that.
+I got over 3k views from [a video](https://www.bilibili.com/video/BV1tJ411a7iP), in which I described how I did that.
 In 21.6.2023, I decided to rewrite the whole system, including both backend and frontend.
 I have to admit that it's a hard job since I have to learn new tools such as [Next.js](https://nextjs.org/) and [Supabase](https://supabase.com/).